Modern Slavery Statement

 - being physically constrained or to have restriction placed on freedom of movement.

-Thakeham acknowledges its responsibilities in relation to tackling modern slavery and commits to complying with the provisions in the Modern Slavery Act 2015.
-Thakeham understands that this requires an ongoing review of both its internal practices in relation to its labour force and, additionally, its supply chains.
+We acknowledge our responsibilities in relation to tackling modern slavery and commit to complying with the provisions in the Modern Slavery Act 2015.
+We understand that this requires an ongoing review of both our internal practices in relation to its labour force and, additionally, our supply chains.

-No labour provided to Thakeham in the pursuance of the provision of its own services is obtained by means of slavery or human trafficking.
-The Organisation strictly adheres to the minimum standards required in relation to its responsibilities under relevant employment legislation in the United Kingdom.
+No labour provided to us in the pursuance of the provision of its own services is obtained by means of slavery or human trafficking.
+The organisation strictly adheres to the standards required in relation to its responsibilities under relevant employment legislation in the United Kingdom.

-Thakeham deems the risk to those employed directly to be extremely low for the following reasons
+We deem the risk to those employed directly to be low for the following reasons:

 - All employees are on full written conditions of employment that are standardised and checked for compliance with the Act